snyk-community/web/docs/logging.md

 #### Adding a module identifier to log records

-To make it easier to identify log records from your own modules or events, you can create a child logger from the main DADI Web log module.
+To make it easier to identify log records from your own modules or events, pass a `module` property into the log call:

 ```
 var Logger = require('dadi-api').Log;
-var log = Logger.get().child( { module: 'your module' } );
+var log = Logger.get();

-log.info('Something worth logging');
+log.info({ module: 'your module' }, 'Something worth logging');
 ```

 Log records created using the above child logger will include a property containing the specified module name: